sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

 ### Equations which have an analytical solution, and SymPy cannot solve

-SymPy has implemented algorithms to solve inequalities involving only one symbol ("variable"), so it cannot solve a set of inequalities involving more than one symbol:
+SymPy has implemented algorithms to solve inequalities involving only one symbol (variable), so it cannot solve a set of inequalities involving more than one
+symbol:

 ```py
 >>> from sympy import solve, symbols